mark1foley/Brisbane-Bin-Day-Sensor/README.md

 ## Installation (HACS) - Recommended
 0. Have [HACS](https://custom-components.github.io/hacs/installation/manual/) installed, this will allow you to easily update
 1. Add `https://github.com/mark1foley/Brisbane-Bin-Day-Sensor` as a [custom repository](https://custom-components.github.io/hacs/usage/settings/#add-custom-repositories) as Type: Integration
-2. Click install under "BNE_Waste_Collection", restart your instance.
+2. Click install under "Brisbane Bin Day Sensor", restart your instance.

 ## Installation (Manual)
 1. Download this repository as a ZIP (green button, top right) and unzip the archive